gdcc/ui.gdcc.io/index.md

 The goals of this group are to:
 - Understand the needs of the community
-- Share information about the new front end and the API as it is developed
+- Share information about the new frontend and the API as it is developed

 ##  Group meetings